-CAR NOTES: LEAVE THE BUG BY 8AM ON SUMMER WEEKENDS OR AFTER 3PM.
-During the weekdays in summer the Park Service still recommends leaving the Bug by 9AM OR TAKE THE YARTS BUS IN FROM THE BUG AT 6:06AM, 6:36AM, 7:25AM, 8:07AM & 9:04AM.
-Our June Bug Cafe opens at 6:30am in summer for breakfast, trail lunches and water to go!
-If you arrive after 9AM look at the Highway 140 part of this Itinerary or relax in the Spa or Cafe
+CAR NOTES: LEAVE THE BUG BY 9AM ON WEEKENDS THROUGH OCTOBER & THANKSGIVING WEEKEND TO AVOID IN-VALLEY TRAFFIC.
+WEEKDAYS ARE GOOD.
+OR TAKE THE YARTS BUS IN FROM THE BUG AT 6:05AM, 6:35AM, 8:20AM & 12:05PM.
+Our June Bug Cafe opens at 7am in fall for breakfast, trail lunches and water to go!

-PARK YOUR CAR AT ONE OF THESE LOTS BELOW IMMEDIATELY.
-Also there is a great east end hikers parking lot 200 meters past Half Dome Village not marked on here that’s great for Vernal Falls and Mirror Lake.
+IN YOSEMITE VALLEY, PARK YOUR CAR AT ONE OF THESE LOTS BELOW & TAKE THe VALLEY SHUTTLE .
+Also there is a furthest east end of the loop hikers parking lot 200 meters past Half Dome Village not marked on here that’s great for Vernal Falls and Mirror Lake.

-Valley Loop Drive for sightseeing: Half day about 1 hour bus ride around.
-We recommend finding a place to park immediately and taking a free Valley Shuttle Bus around Yosemite Valley for your camera to explore.
-It goes around the entire Valley Loop now.
+Valley Loop Drive for sightseeing: Half day about 1 hour + bus ride around.
+We recommend finding a place to park and taking a free Valley Shuttle Bus around Yosemite Valley for your camera to explore.
+It goes around to the El Capitan Meadow on the Loop now.
 Get out where you want, another bus is 20 minutes behind.
 Try to shop outside of Yosemite Valley before your trip into the Park because Yosemite Village is a time wasting mess (unless it’s raining whereas it’s worth it for the Museums).
 Fall color is at beginning of Loop Drive, before Housekeeping Camp, Stoneman & Sentinel Bridges, El Capitan Meadow, Cook’s Meadow, Mirror Lake, and Valley View stop on the way out.

 Alternative Overlook Point or Big Day Hike?
 Mirror Lake Loop & Snow Creek Trail.
-Once past Mirror Lake go as far you you can go up Snow Creek Trail at the far end of Tenaya Valley loop.
+Once past Mirror Lake for fall colors, go as far you you can go up Snow Creek Trail at the far end of Tenaya Valley loop.
 At top of Valley Rim where the trail flattens, skip over trees on your right for a commanding view of Half Dome and Cloud’s Rest.
 No reason to go further (unless you can car park at Porcupine Flat on Tioga Road to walk down and have a second car in Yosemite Valley).
 4-5 Miles R/T with loop, Just under 2000 foot elevation gain at 3-5 hours R/T depending upon how far you go.
 Take a lunch and 2 liters water.
 Dogs can go on Mirror Lake loop part of trail.

 2ND DAY: Hiking , Sequoia Tree Grove, & Overlook Point and Sightseeing or going to Vegas/Tahoe.
 Get out of the Valley and go to the High Sierra while it is still open!

 Sequoia Tree Groves: The Tuolumne Grove is open off of Highway 120 going west towards Tioga Pass just 30 minutes north of Yosemite Valley.
 The Tuolumne Grove is busier and larger.
 It has small elevation loss/gain on an old roadbed at about a mile in/out.
 The Tuolumne Grove has great interpretation and is okay for strollers, children, and dogs!
 Take a liter of water.

 Overlook Points: In Tuolumne Meadows find a spot at Pothole Dome just at the west entrance to the Meadow for something fun for all ages.
 The Lembert Dome is higher and the views are fantastic of the High Sierra Peaks and the Meadow.
-Have good boots for this nearly 4 mile loop with an 800 foot gain and take two liters water.
+Have good boots for this nearly 4 mile loop with an 800 foot gain and take one liter water.

-3RD DAY or HALF DAY Hiking, Overlook Point, and Sightseeing!
+3RD DAY or HALF DAY Hiking, Overlook Point, and Sightseeing or going to LA!
 Get a GREAT view of Yosemite!

 Mariposa Old Gold Town & Museums: Shop along the old 1850’s era block and see the Old Jail and the oldest operating western Courthouse.
 The Mariposa History Museum takes you back to the Gold Rush, whereas the California State Gem and Mineral Museum at the Mariposa Fairgrounds shows what was dug up here and the rest of California.
 Music on the Green every Saturday eve.